Our Future Path! A plan for a better world!

 Just because some otherwise good individuals had some flaws or also did some things wrong should not be reason enough to take down their statuses or to rename the buildings named in their honor.
 By doing so, we could disparage the good these individuals did.
 The exception might be if those individuals were found not to have done what they were being honored for, or if these individuals were being honored for something that was bad.

 Instead, we should do something like what we should do instead of banning books.
 We should leave up the statues and keep the building names but add a plaque or update the existing plaque to include the flaws or wrongdoing of the individuals being honored.
-This way we would be able to continue to honor the good they did, but also educate us about the bad that they did.
+This way we would be able to continue to honor the good they did but also educate us about the bad that they did.

 Being able to keep in touch with friends, family and others can be a good thing, but we can also be exposed to a lot of things that we do not want to hear.
 Some individuals and groups might send us messages that include misinformation, ridicule, bullying, hate, and worse.
 It has been shown that getting these negative types of messages can cause us to become angry, anxious and depressed.

-Some social media companies do try to filter out some types of negative speech, but we do not have much, if any, say in what gets blocked.
+Some social media companies do try to filter out some types of negative speech, but we do not have much, if any, say over what gets blocked.
 We should be given the ability to choose what and from whom we want to hear.
-This way, the social media companies would just need to rate all the messages, and to give us the options to decide what types of messages we are willing to get and from whom we want to get those messages.
-I have talked about this some in a previous section and will talk more about this in a later section.
+This way, the social media companies would just need to rate all the messages, and to give us the options necessary to decide what types of messages we are willing to get and from whom we want to get those messages.
+I have talked some about this in a previous section and will talk more about this in a later section.

 For a democracy to succeed, it needs an informed and involved electorate.
 Historically, the way individuals have been best informed was via the newspapers printed by the press.
 Therefore, among other things, the first amendment to the Constitution granted us freedom of the press.
 Initially, the press mainly consisted of newspapers along with some magazines and pamphlets.
 Today, the news media includes newspapers, magazines, radio, television, and the various offerings found on the internet.